datavaluepeople/dvp-defining-docs/README.md

 This repo should replace the previous iteration of our defining docs from [Google Drive][link to old docs].

+## Who is datavaluepeople

+We are a collection of people who collaborate to do applied machine learning, building automated systems, advising, and educating, to create value for businesses, organizations, and humans.

+We are each one of:
+- Partner: have legal ownership, long term committed to the goals and values, decide on the direction, projects, and development of dvp.
+- Member: have 100% opportunity and access within dvp but require 0% commitment and can alter their involvement at will.
+They work on projects, can input to the direction, projects, and development of dvp, while slowly strengthening their relationship with dvp, with the hope of the partners that they eventually will want to become a partner.

 ## Purpose of datavaluepeople

 The purpose of datavaluepeople is to enable its partners and members' work lives to achieve the